When and How To Drop a Pump Session Without Affecting Supply

 • Your baby is abnormally sleepy or lethargic.

-How To Keep Up Milk Supply
+How To Maintain Milk Supply

-Follow these tips for dropping a pump session or two while continuing to make milk for breastfeeding your baby:
+Follow these tips for dropping a pump session or two while continuing to make enough milk for breastfeeding your baby:

 • Manage your stress: Your stress levels and hormones can affect milk production.
 Stay active and practice relaxation techniques to relieve stress throughout the day.